Frequently Asked Questions

 • Creekmoor

-Q: Do I need to be home when you collect or drop off my dog?
+6. Do I need to be home when you collect or drop off my dog?

-A: No. If you provide keys, they are kept securely and confidentially.
+No. If you provide keys, they are kept securely and confidentially.

-Q: What happens in an emergency?
+7. What happens in an emergency?

 If veterinary care is required, your dog will be taken to your preferred vet or the nearest available vet, depending on the situation.

-Q: Can I have ad-hock walks?
+8. Can I book ad-hoc walks?

-Q: Will I be charged if I cancel a walk at short notice?
+10. Will I be charged if I cancel a walk at short notice?

-Q: Can you provide weekend walks?
+11. Can you provide weekend walks?

-Q: Can you feed my dog?
+12. Can you feed my dog during visits?

-A: Absolutely.
-Simply provide clear feeding instructions and I will follow them exactly.
+Absolutely.
+Simply provide clear feeding instructions.

-Q: What equipment does my dog need?
+14. What equipment does my dog need?

-A: You’ll need to provide:
+You’ll need to provide:

 • A secure, well-fitting collar and/or harness